-For some laboratories you will be submitting a laboratory report.
+For most laboratories you will be submitting a laboratory report.
 These reports help reinforce the course goals and the specific learning objectives for each laboratory activity.
 The reports also provide an opportunity for feedback and helps develop communication skills.
-The format and contents of laboratory reports is described below.
-Note that for laboratories in Site Evaluation and Soil Health Assessment you will complete a single report, Site Evaluation and Soil Health Assessment Report.
-Also note that Virtual Field Trips and Interviews each have an associated discussion for an assessment rather than laboratory reports.

 Laboratory Report Components